philipwalton/blog/_posts/2013-06-05-introducing-html-inspector.markdown

 HTML Inspector is new and has a lot of room to grow.
 The plan for the near future is to expand the ruleset and possibly even create a repository of user submitted rules.
 If certain rules grow in popularity, who knows, they may even lead to new best-practices.

-My vision for HTML Inspector is to make it a reflection of the wider conventions of Web community.
+My vision for HTML Inspector is to make it a reflection of the wider conventions of the Web community.
 If you've created rules that work well for you or your team, please suggest them and contribute back so others can benefit.

 If you want to get started using HTML Inspector, please see the [getting started](https://github.com/philipwalton/html-inspector#getting-started) guide or the [API documentation](#).

+If you have any other feedback, feel free to leave a comment.